XcalableMP/manual/en/nodes.rst

    !$xmp nodes r(2,4)=p(9:16)

 Line 1 declares node set p which has 16 nodes.
-Line 2 declares partial node set q from the first half of p ([0:8]).
+Line 2 declares partial node set q from the first half of p.
-Line 3 declares 2-dimensional partial node set r from the latter half of p ([8:8]).
+Line 3 declares 2-dimensional partial node set r from the latter half of p.

 The user can declare an 1-dimensional node set from a multi-dimensional node set.